learn-islam/learn-islam.github.io/pages/christianity/understanding-christianity.md

     <span class="section-label">Holy Books</span>
 </div>
 <div class="with-top-border">
 The Holy Books used by the Christians, is the Bible, consisting of the Old Testament and the New Testament.
 The said compilation of books were written by either Prophets and Writers, who were divinely inspired, accordingly.
+The Old Testament is used by the Christians as reference for the fulfillment of their claims in the New Testament.
 </div>
 <div class="section-wrapper">
     <span class="section-label">Practice</span>